bazelbuild/continuous-integration/buildkite/README.md

 # Bazel Continuous Integration

 Bazel uses [Buildkite] for continuous integration.
-The [buildkite folder]contains all the scripts and configuration files necessary to setup Bazel's CI on Buildkite.
+The [buildkite folder] contains all the scripts and configuration files necessary to setup Bazel's CI on Buildkite.

 ## Bazel on Buildkite 101

-[Buildkite] currently does not support anonymous viewing of build results and requires one to be logged in before being able to trigger builds, view build and test results.
-If you don't have access to Bazel's Buildkite organisation but you think that you should please message either @buchgr, @philwo or
+[Buildkite] currently does not support anonymous viewing of build results (it's in the works) and for now requires one to be logged in before being able to trigger builds, view build and test results.
-@fweikert and we will get you access.
-Please note that as a contributor to Bazel you typically don't need access to Buildkite as we have set up a separate way to view build and test results from pull requests.
-Please refer to the [pull requests](#pull-requests) section for more information.
+We have set up a separate mechanism to view build and test results for [pull requests](#pull-requests) and so as a contributor to Bazel you typically don't need access to Buildkite.
+However, if you are a maintainer of a repository under the @bazelbuild organisation or a Bazel team member with sheriff duties you probably do need access, and if so please ping either @buchgr, @philwo or @fweikert and we will get you on Buildkite.

 When you first log into [Buildkite] you are presented with a list of pipelines.
 A pipeline consists of steps that are executed either in sequence or in parallel and that all need to succeed in order